 In January 2010 the FASB issued Update No. 2010-02 "Accounting and Reporting for Decreases in Ownership of a Subsidiary-a Scope Clarification" ("2010-02") an update of ASC 810 "Consolidation."
 2010-02 clarifies the scope of ASC 810 with respect to decreases in ownership in a subsidiary to those of a subsidiary or group of assets that are a business or nonprofit, a subsidiary that is transferred to an equity method investee or joint venture, and an exchange of a group of assets that constitutes a business or nonprofit activity to a non-controlling interest including an equity method investee or a joint venture.
+The amendments are effective beginning in the period that an entity adopts Statement 160.
 Management does not expect adoption of this standard to have any material impact on its financial position, results of operations or operating cash flows.
 Management does not intend to decrease its ownership in any of its wholly-owned subsidiaries.